 Seizures are distressing, both for the sufferer and those close to him or her.
-At West Tennessee Neurology, Salman Saeed, MD, FAAPM, is experienced in diagnosing and treating seizures.
+At West TN Neurology Clinic PLLC, Salman Saeed, MD, FAAPM, is experienced in diagnosing and treating seizures.
 He has helped many families in and around Bartlett and Dyersburg, Tennessee, live healthy and active lives, even with seizures.
 If you’d like to learn more about seizures and how treatment can help, schedule a consultation with neurologist Dr. Saeed today.
 You can book your visit online or by calling the office.

 Seizures are sudden and uncontrollable electrical disturbances in your brain.
 They usually cause noticeable changes in how you behave, move, or feel.
 You may lose consciousness during a seizure, but it’s also possible to remain awake while they occur.

 There are different types of seizures that originate in different areas of your brain.
 They range in severity and usually last between 30 seconds and two minutes.
 If a seizure lasts for more than five minutes, it’s critical to seek emergency medical attention.

 Any disruption in the neural pathways between your brain cells can cause a seizure.
 Epilepsy is the most common cause, but other causal factors include:

 Because there are so many issues that can cause seizures, it’s important to schedule a diagnostic exam with Dr. Saeed as soon as you experience one.